anhinga/julia-notebooks/grimoire-team/design-notes.md

 I would like to both preserve and make publicly available some of the resulting **visual art**, preserve the key code fragments and ideas, and refactor some of this code for future use.

+---

+Refactoring should include two things:

+1) the `warp` "inverse map", `(x,y)|->(xnew,ynew)`, should be on the level of coords.
+The access to `img(xnew,ynew)` should be outside the function.
+2) all parameters of "warp" functions should be explicit, global variables should be eliminated.

+It would be better if signatures of various `warp` functions are the same.
+But they are not always the same - how should we handle that?